 - Health problem, condition or population you will target

 - Approach for the development of a multilevel intervention

 - Type of study design and research methods to evaluate the intervention

 - Primary and secondary outcomes of the study

 - If you will be considering NIH, VA, or other federal research funding in the future, indicate the funding mechanism to which you might submit your multilevel intervention application.

-- OPTIONAL Letter of Recommendation.
-If you feel that your NIH biosketch or CV does not adequately convey your achievements and potential to successfully design, fund, conduct, and report multilevel intervention research, you may provide a letter of recommendation from a senior colleague, not to exceed 2 pages.
+- Letter of Recommendation is optional.
+If you feel that your NIH biosketch or CV does not adequately convey your achievements and potential to successfully design, conduct, and report multilevel intervention research, you may provide a letter of recommendation from a senior colleague, not to exceed 2 pages.